0xkohi/0xkohi.github.io/content/posts/prometei_crypto.md

 - netsync
 - nvsync

-Persistance function :
+Persistence function :
-A crucial step in most of the malware is the persistance.
+A crucial step in most of malwares is the persistence.
 During the analysis of the process functions, I also tried to understand what the binary uplugplay is, and I found an interesting function that was processing this other binary, here are the interesting parts :
 ![IDA_3](/images/prometei-33.png)